PX4/PX4-user_guide/en/flying/basic_flying.md

 Above this value all controllers are enabled and the vehicle goes to the throttle level required for hovering ([MPC_THR_HOVER](../advanced_config/parameter_reference.md#MPC_THR_HOVER)).

 :::tip
-The automatic takeoff mode is highly recommended, in particular for Fixed Wing vehicles!
+The automatic takeoff mode is highly recommended, in particular for fixed-wing vehicles!
 :::

 :::note